NOTE: This announcement has should be considered deprecated and out of date, as it has been superseded by "Free Hosting for Open Source v2".

 - Please understand that approval is ultimately at our discretion as we work out the details of this program.

-- There is a bandwidth limit of 100k monthly page views, equivalent to our Standard hosting plan.
+There is a bandwidth limit of 50k monthly page views, equivalent to half of our Standard hosting plan.

-- If you exceed our bandwidth limit – which is very unlikely, unless your project is enormous – you have two options:
+If you exceed our bandwidth limit (for several consecutive months) you have two options:

-- Upgrade to our Business hosting plan at 50% off.
+Upgrade to our Standard hosting plan at 50% off.

-- Absolutely zero lock-in!
-You are free to download a complete Discourse export from your web browser and migrate away from our free hosting at any time.
+Absolutely zero lock-in!
+You are free to download a complete Discourse export and migrate away from our free hosting at any time.

 What do you mean by "clear need for discussions"?

-Discourse is, first and foremost, a tool to host discussion.
-Not all open source projects need discussions to prosper.
-Know your project, and consider whether or not it’s the type of project that would benefit from discussions.
+Discourse is, first and foremost, a tool to host discussion at scale.
+Not all open source projects need large scale discussions to prosper.
+Know your project, and consider whether or not it's the type of project that would benefit from Discourse's discussion model.
 Some signs to look for:

 - Your issue tracker is being crowded with feature requests and "bikeshed discussions".